mbridak/not1mm/README.md

 Something to do in my free time.
 While I'm not watching TV, Right vs Left political 'News' programs, mind numbing 'Reality' TV etc...

-## What it is not

-Fully working.
+## Current state

 The current state is "**BETA**".
-I've used it for CQ WPX SSB and JIDX CW, and was able to work contacts and submit a cabrillo at the end.
-I'll add contests as/if I work them.
+I've used it for A few contests, and was able to work contacts and submit a cabrillo at the end.
+I'm not a "Contester".
+So I'll add contests as/if I work them.
+I'm only one guy, so if you see a bug let me know.
+I don't do much of any Data or RTTY operating.
+This is why you don't see RTTY in the list of working contests.
+The Lord helps those who burn people at the...
+I mean who help themselves.
+Feel free to fill in that hole with a pull request.

-## What it probably never will be

-Feature complete.
-I'm only one guy, and I'm not what you'd consider to be a contester.
-So new contests will be sparse.

 ![main screen](https://github.com/mbridak/not1mm/raw/master/pic/main.png)